The Strong Trotter Property for Locally $\mu$-convex Lie Groups: Introduction

 uniformly for each $\ell>0$.
-As already figured out in \cite{HGM}, this implies\footnote{Although in \cite{HGM} $\dom[\exp]=\mg$ is presumed, the proves of the mentioned implications just carry over to the situation considered in this paper -- provided, of course, that the definitions given in \cite{HGM} for the (strong) commutator-, and the Trotter property are adapted in the obvious way.} the \emph{strong commutator property}; and, also the \emph{Trotter-}, and the \emph{commutator property} that are relevant, e.g., in representation theory of infinite dimensional Lie groups \cite{N1}.
+As already shown in \cite{HGM}, this implies\footnote{Although in \cite{HGM} $\dom[\exp]=\mg$ is presumed, the proofs of the mentioned implications just carry over to the situation considered in this paper -- provided, of course, that the definitions given in \cite{HGM} for the (strong) commutator-, and the Trotter property are adapted in the obvious way.} the \emph{strong commutator property}, and also the \emph{Trotter-}, and the \emph{commutator property} that are relevant, e.g., in representation theory of infinite dimensional Lie groups \cite{N1}.
 More importantly, Theorem I in \cite{HGM} states that $G$ has the strong Trotter property if it is $R$-regular.
-Now, $R$-regularity implies $C^0$-continuity of the evolution map; so that Theorem 1 in \cite{RGM} shows that $G$ is \emph{locally $\mu$-convex (constrained in \cite{RGM})}.
-This condition has originally been introduced in \cite{HGGG}; and states that to each continuous seminorm $\uu$ on the modeling space $E$ of $G$, there exists a continuous seminorm $\uu\leq \oo$ on $E$, such that
+Now, $R$-regularity implies $C^0$-continuity of the evolution map, so that Theorem 1 in \cite{RGM} shows that $G$ is \emph{locally $\mu$-convex}.
+This condition has originally been introduced in \cite{HGGG}, and states that to each continuous seminorm $\uu$ on the modeling space $E$ of $G$, and to each chart $\chart\colon G\supseteq \U\rightarrow \V\subseteq E$ of $G$ around $e$ with $\chart(e)=0$, there exists a continuous seminorm $\uu\leq \oo$ on $E$, such that $\chart^{-1}(X_1)\cdot {\dots}\cdot \chart^{-1}(X_n)\in \U$ and

-holds for each $X_1,\dots,X_n\in E$ with $\oo(X_1)+{\dots}+\oo(X_n) \leq 1$.
-Evidently, this generalizes the triangle inequality for locally convex vector spaces; and, in general (no regularity presumption on $G$) is equivalent to that the evolution map is $C^0$-continuous on its domain, cf.\ Theorem 1 in \cite{RGM}.
-In this paper, we show that this condition already suffices to ensure validity of \eqref{sddssddszz}; i.e., \begin{theorem} If $G$ is locally $\mu$-convex, then $G$ has the strong Trotter property. \end{theorem} In particular, this drops the presumptions made in \cite{HGM} on the domain of the evolution map, as well as the completeness presumptions made in \cite{HGM} on $\mg$.
+holds for all $X_1,\dots,X_n\in E$ with $\oo(X_1)+{\dots}+\oo(X_n) \leq 1$.
+Evidently, this condition generalizes the triangle inequality for locally convex vector spaces; and, in general (without regularity presumptions on $G$) is equivalent to $C^0$-continuity of the evolution map on its domain, cf.\ Theorem 1 in \cite{RGM}.
+In this paper, we show that local $\mu$-convexity already suffices to ensure validity of \eqref{sddssddszz}, i.e., that we have the following theorem. \begin{theorem} If $G$ is locally $\mu$-convex, then $G$ has the strong Trotter property. \end{theorem} In particular, this drops the presumptions made in \cite{HGM} on the domain of the evolution map, as well as the completeness presumptions made in \cite{HGM} on $\mg$.